gramsco/fractions-in-rust/README.md

 # Fractions in Rust :crab:

-This was mainly a POC for me to work a bit of TDD in Rust, and to work with traits (debug, ops, etc).
+This is a basically a POC for me to work on TDD with Rust, along with traits (debug, ops, etc).
 This should work well enough but this was not meant for production.

 All fractions are `Fraction<u64>` for now and all fractions evaluate to `f64` type.